Phenylmercury acetate

 Phenylmercuric acetate is an organomercury compound with the chemical formula CH3CO2HgC6H5.
-It was used as a preservative, disinfectant, and antitranspirant.
+It was used as a preservative, disinfectant, antitranspirant, and catalyst.

 Properties

 Phenylmercuric acetate forms colorless, lustrous crystals, and is soluble in ethanol, benzene, acetic acid, and sparingly in water.

 Applications

 Phenylmercuric acetate has been used as a preservative in eyedrops and paint, disinfectant, former fungicide in agriculture, and a potential fungicide in leather processing.
 It kills crabgrass, the seedlings of which are especially vulnerable, but leaves most lawn grasses intact.
 It exhibits anti-fungal activity against a broad range of ocular pathogenic fungi, with the greatest activity against Fusarium sporotrichioides, and has been investigated as a potential treatment for keratomycosis.

-Phenylmercuric acetate was used for disinfecting mucous membranes, but due to toxicological and ecotoxicological reasons, is no longer used.
-Phenylmercuric acetate was used as a catalyst during commercial 3M Tartan brand polyurethane flexible floor manufacture.
+Phenylmercuric acetate was used for disinfecting mucous membranes but, due to toxicological and ecotoxicological reasons, is no longer used.

+Phenylmercuric acetate was used as a catalyst in the manufacture of polyurethane flexible flooring, including 3M Tartan track.
 That flooring became popular for public buildings, especially school gymnasia, in the 1950s through the 1970s; and traces of the catalyst remained detectable in Idaho public schools as late as 2006.